Intro – how did we get to Indonesia?

 Basically, we crossed the street with our hands raised horizontally, hoping we could be like Moses when he split up the sea.
 The cities are not very developed on the vertical dimension, but on the horizontal one, because they’re not allowed to have buildings taller than the sultan’s palace.
 If his palace is three stories high, you won’t find a building higher than two stories in the whole city.
 So, the city becomes very big in surface, which makes it very crowded in traffic.

 In the taxi and in every other public transportation vehicle, the air conditioning was very strong.
 Maybe because these guys are used to being hot the whole year, I’m not sure, but the air conditioning was very cold everywhere I went.
-After the first two days, I got used to always have a scarf with me, because I was sure I was going to become purple because of the cold air somewhere, or that I’ll need to cover my head to enter a temple.
+After the first two days, I got used to always having a scarf with me, because I was sure I was going to become purple because of the cold air somewhere, or that I’ll need to cover my head to enter a temple.

 The flea market fair look was also created by, and I’m sorry to say this, the amount of dirt in the city.
 And I’m sure that also the tourists are not very careful, I’m not even thinking of considering them innocent, but we also saw local people throwing away, on the street, the water they used to wash the whole house, or the fruit slices they didn’t need anymore, or even some random package plastics.